MinnPost/legislature-tracker/README.md

 The following are common options you may want to override.

 * ```conferenceBill```: This should be ```true``` or ```false``` to enable the handling of conference bills.
 A conference bill is a third bill (other than the primary or companion) that is used often when the two bills are diverging significantly.
-* ```substituteMatch```: Some legislatures will substitute bills, meaning that a companion bill will substitue for the primary bill.
+* ```substituteMatch```: Some legislatures will substitute the companion bill, meaning it gets dropped and the primary bill is only used.
 This option sets the regular expression to match actions to determine if it substituted.
 Define as ```false``` to turn off completely.
 * ```recentImage```: The name of the image file to use for the recent category.
 Make blank to not have an image for the recent category.
 * ```recentChangeThreshold```: The number of days to determine if a bill will be put in the recent category.
 The default is ```7``` days.
 * ```imagePath```:  The place to find images.
 This path is simply prepended to images and should have a trailing slash.
 For instance ```'https://example.com/images/'```, or ```'./images/'```.
 To customize images, the ideal is to copy the images found in ```css/images/``` to your new directory and add or replace images as needed.